Kazumi565/FileMonitorSystem/README.md

 This command will display the status of all files in the folder, indicating whether each file has been changed or not since the last snapshot.
 ```
 ## Repository Structure

 - **src/**: Contains Java source files.
 - **ChangesPath/**: Contains the files to be monitored.
 - **README.md**: Instructions and information about the project.
+-**FileMonitorApplication.jar**: Java executable file for the file monitoring application.
+-**runFileMonitor.bat**: Batch script to run the file monitoring application.
 - **.gitignore**: Lists files to be ignored by Git.

 ---